 If you suffer sneezing, sniffling, or nasal congestion due to allergies, you’re not alone.
 An estimated 7-8% of all children and adults have hay fever, often severe enough to make them take time off from school and work, and 10-20% have pet allergies.
 Laura Ispas, MD, at Allergy Asthma & Immunology Institute, is an expert at identifying allergens and providing treatment to relieve your symptoms.
-To schedule an appointment, call the office in Leesburg, Virginia, or book an appointment online.
+To schedule an appointment, call the office in Leesburg, VA and serving the greater Lansdowne, VA and Ashburn, VA areas, or book an appointment online.

 Seasonal allergies, also known as allergic rhinitis or hay fever, occur when your immune system overreacts to airborne substances, labeling them as a danger to your body even though they’re harmless.